DevOps-Customers-J2MN/customers/README.md

     $ nosetests --with-coverage --cover-package=server

+* Run the Behavioral Driven Development tests using `Behave` and `Selenium`

+First, you need to run the server in the background

+    $ python run.py &

+Then you can run the BDD tests

+    $ behave

+After the BDD tests, we need to bring the server to the foreground to stop it since we started the server in the background with '&'

+    $ fg
+    $ <ctrl + c>

 ## What's featured in the project?

-    * server.py -- the main Service using Python Flask
+    * app/server.py -- the main Service using Python Flask
-    * models.py -- the data model using Redis
+    * app/models.py -- the data model using Redis
     * tests/test_server.py -- test cases against the service
     * tests/test_customers.py -- test cases against the Customer model